 Collagen has many important roles in the body – it maintains skin elasticity and helps provide strength to hair, nails, and joints.

 In addition to these benefits, collagen also plays a role in wound healing by helping tissues rebuild themselves.

 Without adequate amounts of collagen present in our bodies, we would be much more prone to wrinkles and signs of aging as well as increased risk for injury due to weakened joints or brittle bones or nails.

 Collagen supplements can be taken orally or applied topically.

-While there is no scientific evidence that suggests collagen causes body odor, some people may experience digestive issues such as bloating or gas when taking collagen supplements.
+While there is no scientific evidence that suggests collagen makes you smell, some people may experience digestive issues such as bloating or gas when taking collagen supplements.

 These symptoms are not related to body odor and are likely caused by the combination of other ingredients in the supplement.

 For example, many collagen supplements also contain vitamins and minerals which could cause these types of reactions if an individual has a sensitivity to them.

 On the other hand, topical collagen products will not cause digestive issues since they do not enter the bloodstream like oral supplements do.